bfeldatwilio/node-react-canvas/client/README.md

-# Getting Started with Create React App
+# Overview

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project demonstrates a Salesforce Canvas application.

 ## Available Scripts